stdlib-js/google-summer-of-code/README.md

 1.  **In your application, please provide a brief summary of your contributions to [stdlib][stdlib] thus far, including work which has not yet been merged.
 This should be a list of pull requests and an indication as to whether each pull request is merged, closed, or still open.** If you made significant contributions outside of your pull requests (e.g., reviewing someone else's pull request), you may list that as well.

+### Plagiarism

+Please note that we will **not** tolerate plagiarism in any form.
+When developing your application, **do so by writing in your own words**.

+While other applicants may publicly discuss and submit proposals for the same idea, you should not lift content from their proposals.
+You should write and propose what **you** think is the best course of action for ensuring a successful project according to a timeline which **you** believe is appropriate.

+**If we detect that your application contains plagiarized content, we will reject your application without review.**

+Additionally, while we recognize that, for many contributors, English may not be your first language, please avoid using LLMs (e.g., ChatGPT, etc).
+We can typically tell when individuals rely on LLMs to auto-generate application content (and code contributions!), and what this signals to us is that you cannot be bothered to take the time to write a thoughtful application and that you likely will not be capable of earning our trust.

+The best candidates are those who are thoughtful, who pay close attention to detail, and who are eager and willing to learn.

 * * *

 ## Attribution